rabbitmq/rabbitmq-website/site/kubernetes/operator/kubectl-plugin.md

 kubectl rabbitmq observe INSTANCE INDEX
 </pre>

-Opens the rabbitmq-diagnostics observer interface for a given node.
-For more information on the rabbitmq-diagnostics see [here](rabbitmq-diagnostics.8.html).
+Opens the [rabbitmq-diagnostics](/rabbitmq-diagnostics.8.html) observer interface for a given node.

 ### <a id='feature-flags' class='anchor' href='#feature-flags'>Enable All Feature Flags</a>